emer/leabra/examples/hip_bench/README.md

 ## Diffs

-Here are the diffs between the `orig_params.go` (starting params inherited from C++ emergent hip model) and current `def_params.go` representing the optimized params as described above:
+Here are the diffs between the `orig_params.go` (starting params inherited from C++ emergent hip model) and current `def_params.go` representing the optimized params as described above.
+Left panel shows original params, right the new best params, and differences are highlighted in brighter red color:

 ![Diffs 1](fig_param_diffs_1.png?raw=true "Diffs 1")